richgeog/CV/README.md

 Having been involved from the client side of web development in my previous job, this stirred a passion for how customer experiences can be vastly improved using code.

-I am looking to continue my journey into the world of web development in an environment that supports newbies(like me) with developing my newly found skills, whilst introducing me to new fun tech.
+I am looking to continue my journey into the world of web development in an environment that supports junior developers with developing my newly found skills, working in a fun envirmonemt with like minded people.

 ## Skills